Discover the career path of Demi Lovato, from the first major opportunity to industry-changing achievements.

 In 2012, Demi Lovato became the youngest X Factor judge in the show's history.

-In May 2013, Demi Lovato was cited for her dedication to mentoring teens and young adults with mental health problems at a National Children's Mental Health Awareness Day hosted by the Substance Abuse and Mental Health Services Administration in Washington.
+In May 2013, Demi Lovato was recognized for her dedication to mentoring teens and young adults with mental health problems at a National Children's Mental Health Awareness Day hosted by the Substance Abuse and Mental Health Services Administration in Washington.

 In August 2013, Demi Lovato traveled to Kenya for her 21st birthday to participate in a program of the international charity organization Free the Children.